 Most people visit Sayulita for the sun and the beach, and nothing pairs better with a beachy vacation than ice cream!
 There are two delicious places to go for icy treats in Sayulita: Wakika or Mexicolate.

-Wakika Heladeria serves up homemade ice pops and ice cream with all flavors and colors.
-It’s on the right side of the plaza, just next to La Rustica pizzeria.
+Wakika Heladeria serves up homemade ice pops and ice cream in all flavors and colors.
+It’s on the right side of the plaza, just next to the La Rustica pizzeria.

 Mexicolate features an icy smoothie of native cacao chocolate with banana, organic peanut butter, and dates.
 No extra sugar is added, just pure goodness and wholesome ingredients!
 You can find the tiny Mexicolate hole-in-the-wall shop on the opposite end of La Plaza Principal, just in front of the church.

 10. Hang out in Sayulita’s colorful Plaza Principal

 Speaking of La Plaza Principal, it’s here at the heart of the town where lots of events and things to do in Sayulita occur daily.
 You can find native Huichol art stands, food stalls, a ton of restaurants lining the plaza, and art galleries… You name it!

 There are lots to do and see in Sayulita, and at the center of it all sits this Plaza.
 For instance, you can take your photo of the Sayulita colorful sign, hang out under the gazebo, or even join the local Millenials on their skateboards under the trees.

 Whale watching in Bandera’s Bay off the coast of Nayarit is one of the best things to do in Sayulita, Puerto Vallarta, and beyond!
 Large whales travel thousands of miles from the icy waters up north down to the warmer temperatures in the Bahia de Banderas.